- This post contains affiliate links. Read more here.

 - Pullover “stretch gaiter” extends boot height for extra protection from snow and ski edges

-- Reflective trim means your dogs is visible in all conditions
+- Reflective trim means your dog is visible in all conditions

 Quality dog booties aren’t cheap.
 But sometimes, you just need something affordable to get you through part of the season.
-These waterproof, adjustable dog snow boots are a bargain at $23/set, and customer reviews rave about how easy they are to put on.
+These waterproof, adjustable dog snow boots are a bargain averaging $24/set, and customer reviews rave about how easy they are to put on.

 - Molded rubber bottom is made from waterproof molded rubber

-- Wide split seam opening and adjustable velcro straps ensure secure fit
+- Wide split seam opening and adjustable velcro straps ensure a secure fit

 - Durable sole provides stability and traction